clouatre-labs/clouatre.ca/src/data/blog/zero-downtime-dns-migration.md

 featured: true
 ---

-We migrated complete website infrastructure—hosting, DNS, CI/CD—from AWS Route53 + GitHub Pages to Cloudflare **in 2 hours, during business hours**.
+We migrated complete website infrastructure from Amazon Route53 + GitHub Pages to Cloudflare **in 2 hours, during business hours**.
+This included hosting, DNS, and CI/CD.
 Zero downtime.
 Zero manual commands.

 **The entire migration:** Started with one prompt, then reviewed and approved AI-proposed changes.